Richard Madeley: I'm a Celebrity star taken to hospital

 After searching in dark chambers for 10 minutes, as fish guts and offal fell on him, Madeley managed to get four out of 10 stars, securing a meal of squirrel for his camp-mates.

-He has also said his roles in the camp would be cook and interviewer.
+He had also said his roles in the camp would be cook and interviewer.

 "I will ask questions in camp.
 Unless you are curious, you don't learn about people," he said.

-Madeley made his name alongside wife Judy Finnigan on ITV's This Morning from 1988 to 2001, and more recently has co-hosted Good Morning Britain, and has also worked on BBC Radio 2.
+Madeley made his name alongside wife Judy Finnigan on ITV's This Morning from 1988 to 2001, and more recently has co-hosted Good Morning Britain, as well as doing stints on BBC Radio 2.

 A familiar face to millions, the TV presenter had been asked to do I'm A Celebrity many times - but said this time around he "realised the time had come to experience it."